bugladen/NadekoBot/commandlist.md

 `.commschannel`  |  Sets a channel for through-bot communication.
 Only works if server is set.
 Resets commsuser. **Owner Only!**
 `.send`  |  Send a message to someone on a different server through the bot. **Owner Only!** |  .send Message text multi word!
 `.menrole`, `.mentionrole`  |  Mentions every person from the provided role or roles (separated by a ',') on this server.
 Requires you to have mention everyone permission.
+`.inrole`  |  Lists every person from the provided role or roles (separated by a ',') on this server.
 `.parsetosql`  |  Loads exported parsedata from /data/parsedata/ into sqlite database.
 `.unstuck`  |  Clears the message queue. **Owner Only!**
 `.donators`  |  List of lovely people who donated to keep this project alive.
 `.adddon`, `.donadd`  |  Add a donator to the database.
 `.videocall`  |  Creates a private <http://www.appear.in> video call link for you and other mentioned people.
 The link is sent to mentioned people via a private message.
-`.announce`  |  Sends a message to all servers' general channel bot is connected to.**Owner Only!** |  .announce Useless spam `.whoplays`  |  Shows a list of users who are playing the specified game
+`.announce`  |  Sends a message to all servers' general channel bot is connected to.**Owner Only!** |  .announce Useless spam `.whoplays`  |  Shows a list of users who are playing the specified game.

 ### Help
 Command and aliases | Description | Usage